JoaoVitorLima242/vim-config/readme.md

-VIM Hints
+# VIM Hints

-ESC - escape the modes and enter the NORMAL mode

-Enter INSERT mode
+## Enter INSERT mode
-I - Enter the INSERT mode before the selected character A - Enter the INSERT mode after the selected character O - Enter the INSERT mode in a new line below
+`I`- Enter the INSERT mode before the selected character `A` - Enter the INSERT mode after the selected character `O` - Enter the INSERT mode in a new line below
-Shift + I - Enter the INSERT mode at beginning of the line Shift + A - Enter the INSERT mode at end of the line Shift + O - Enter the INSERT mode in a new line above
+`Shift + I` - Enter the INSERT mode at beginning of the line `Shift + A` - Enter the INSERT mode at end of the line `Shift + O` - Enter the INSERT mode in a new line above

+## MOVING
+`H` - Go LEFT
+J - Go DOWN
+K - Go UP
+L - Go RIGHT`

+## ?
-U - Go back in the changes
+`U` - Go back in the changes

-COMMANDS
+## COMMANDS
-:w - save the file
+`:w` - save the file
+`number + arrow` - Go to number lines up or down

+## OPTIONS
+set number - Show the number in the lines - ORDER set relativenumber - Show the number in the lines based on your current line- like 5 below or top